 3.4 Agreement Anniversary, Subscription Period, Renewals, Upgrades, and Returns.

 3.4.2 Subscription Period.
-Use of subscription Products and any related services is determined by the subscription period (“subscription”), which begins either at the time of the Purchase Authorization if one is created, or if no Purchase Authorization is created, at the time of the order.
-The subscription will end the day prior to the Anniversary Date.
+The initial Subscription Period means the period that begins either at the time of the Purchase Authorization, if one is created, or if no Purchase Authorization is created, at the time of the order and ends the day prior to the Anniversary Date.
+If Member renews, then a renewal Subscription Period will begin on the Anniversary Date.
+Use of subscription Products and any related services (“subscription”) is permitted during the initial and any renewal Subscription Period.
 All subscriptions, including any related services, if applicable, will co-terminate on the day prior to the Anniversary Date.
 Additional information may be found in the Program Guide.

 3.5 Upgrade Protection.
-Purchase of the subscription Product(s) includes upgrade entitlement where Member will be entitled to receive the latest generally available version of a Product purchased under the program as long as the Product subscription is paid and active at the time Adobe makes the new version of the Product commercially available.
+Purchase of the subscription Product(s) includes upgrade entitlement, meaning Member will be entitled to receive the latest generally available version of a Product purchased under the program as long as the Product subscription is paid and active at the time Adobe makes the new version of the Product commercially available.

 4.1 Transfer of License.
-Product EULAs and/or TOUs do not govern restrictions regarding the transfer of Products licensed under or in connection with this Agreement.
+Product TOUs do not govern restrictions regarding the transfer of Products licensed under or in connection with this Agreement.
 In limited circumstances, Adobe may permit the transfer of Product licenses under this Agreement in its sole and exclusive discretion.
 Such requests should be directed to Adobe Customer Service including a description of the reason for the proposed transfer, the specific licenses being transferred, and the contact information of the transferee.
 Additional information may be found in the Program Guide.
+For clarity, all offerings are licensed, not sold.

 4.2 License Compliance.
 Member must maintain systems and/or procedures sufficient to ensure an accurate record of the number of copies of the Products that have been installed and/or deployed and retain records of Product installation and/or deployment for two (2) years after the termination or expiration of the Agreement.
 To ensure that Member’s installation/deployment is consistent with the license entitlements, Adobe and/or its representatives may conduct an audit of Member’s Product installation/deployment not more than once per year on thirty (30) days written notice.
 Such audit will require Member to provide an unedited, accurate report of all Products installed/deployed and accessed by Member and all valid purchase documentation for all Products within thirty (30) days of request.
 If the audit findings demonstrate non-conformity with the Product licenses, Member shall purchase the necessary licenses within thirty (30) days of being so notified.
 Notwithstanding the foregoing, Adobe reserves the right to conduct an onsite audit of Member license installation/deployment on ten (10) business days prior written notice during regular business hours.
 This Section 4.2 shall survive termination or expiration of the Agreement for a period of two (2) years.

 4.3 Use of Information.
-Adobe may use information about Member for purposes of administering the Program and for fulfilling its obligations under the Agreement.
+Adobe may use information about Member or Affiliate for fulfilling obligations under the Agreement, or for discussing Program or products.
 Such information may be used among Adobe entities worldwide and among authorized Resellers worldwide.
-This use includes, but is not limited to, the following: (a) sharing necessary program information of any Member with its Reseller, including VIP ID number, and (b) use of the name and contact details, including without limitation phone, email address, and other contact details of a Member designated VIP contact to send program related communications to such VIP contacts including, but not limited to, notices of upgrades, program changes, and notice of discontinuance of SKUs.
+This use includes, but is not limited to, the following: (a) sharing necessary program information of any Member with its Reseller, including VIP ID number, and (b) use of the name and contact details, including without limitation phone, email address, and other contact details of a Member designated VIP contact to send communications to such VIP contacts including, but not limited to, notices about upgrades, Programs or products, and notice of discontinuance of SKUs.

 4.4 Governing Law and Venue.
-This Agreement shall be governed by and interpreted in accordance with the terms stated in the applicable EULA or TOU.
-In the event of conflict between the EULA and the TOU, the governing law and venue provision in the EULA shall control.
+This Agreement shall be governed by and interpreted in accordance with the terms stated in the applicable TOU.
 Notwithstanding the forgoing, if Member is a resident of Germany, this Agreement shall be governed by and interpreted in all respects by the laws of Germany, without reference to conflict of laws’ principles, as such laws are applied to agreements entered into and to be performed entirely within Germany between German residents, and all disputes arising under this Agreement will be brought in the courts of Frankfurt/Main in Germany.
 If Member is a resident of France, this Agreement shall be governed by and interpreted in all respects by the laws of France, without reference to conflict of laws’ principles, as such laws are applied to agreements entered into and to be performed entirely within France between French residents, and all disputes arising under this Agreement will be brought in the Tribunal of Paris in France.
 The parties agree that the United Nations Convention on Contracts for the International Sale of Goods is specifically excluded from application to this Agreement.
 If Member is an entity of the United States Federal Government, Member agrees that Adobe shall have standing and the right to assert any breach of contract claim arising out of this Agreement under the Contracts Disputes Act of 1978 (“Disputes Act”).

 This Agreement is prepared and is executed in the English language only.
 The English language version shall be controlling in all respects, and any version of this Agreement in any other language, shall not be binding and shall have no effect.
 Further, each party agrees that signature by Member or Adobe on any non-English language version, even if there is no signature(s) on the English language version shall be deemed execution of the English language version and binding on the parties.
 Without limiting the foregoing, if there is any conflict or inconsistency between the English language version of this Agreement and any other translated version of this Agreement, the English language version and interpretation shall prevail.
 All communications or notices to be made or given pursuant to this Agreement and any disputes arising under this Agreement shall be conducted or resolved in the English language.